 We use a supportive system and techniques to help children deal with different situations in different settings.
-Although they will visit us for sessions, they will still based in their mainstream class and learn alongside their general educational peers for the majority of the day.
+If a pupil accesses The Hub regularly to support EHCPs they will still be based in their mainstream class and learn alongside their general educational peers for the majority of the day.

 - Support children’s individual learning needs.

 - Create a safe base for children to understand and manage their emotions.

 - To equipped them with strategies to access a fully functioned mainstream class.

 Our door is always open for any queries.